samaaron/bleep/priv/static/bleep_audio/impulses/README.md

-# Lexicon 480L Impulse Responses
+# Lexicon 480L impulse responses

 These impulse responses were recorded from a Lexicon 480L by Big Gee and are widely available on internet file sharing sites.
-We believe these files are in the public domain and have been made available without any licence restrictions.
+These files are in the public domain and have been made available without any licence restrictions.

 Source: